vmware-tanzu/pinniped/proposals/1125_dynamic-supervisor-oidc-clients/README.md

   by using Pinniped's `kubectl` integration, which are the developers/devops/admin users of the cluster.
 - Supporting any OAuth/OIDC flow other
   than [OIDC authorization code flow](https://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth).
-- Implementing any self-service client registration API.
+- Implementing any self-service client registration API which would allow developers to register clients without assistance from the admin of the Pinniped Supervisor app.
 Clients will be registered by the Pinniped admin user.
 - Implementing a consent screen.
 This would be clearly valuable but will be left as a potential future enhancement in the interest of keeping the first draft of this feature smaller.
-- Orchestration of token exchanges on behalf of the client.
+- Orchestration of cluster-scoped token exchanges on behalf of the client.
 Webapps which want to make calls to the Kubernetes API of clusters acting as the authenticated user will need to perform the rest of the token and credential exchange flow that it currently implemented by the Pinniped CLI.
 Providing some kind of component or library to assist webapp developers with these steps might be valuable but will be left as a potential future enhancement.
-- Supporting JWT-based client auth as described in [RFC 7523](https://datatracker.ietf.org/doc/html/rfc7523).
-For now client secret basic auth will be used.
+- Supporting JWT-based client authentication as described in [RFC 7523](https://datatracker.ietf.org/doc/html/rfc7523).
+  For now, client secret basic authentication will be used at the Supervisor's token endpoint.
 This is left as a potential future enhancement.
-- Supporting public clients.
+- Supporting public clients (i.e. clients that are not required to authenticate at the Supervisor's token endpoint).
 - Supporting any policy around which users an OAuth client can interact with.
+Any user who can authenticate with kubectl (which uses the static `pinniped-cli` OAuth client) will also be able to authenticate with dynamic clients.
   This is left as a potential future enhancement.

 ### Specification / How it Solves the Use Cases